No “Sell Out” cops will confront you.

 I don’t know what’s going on in your mind when you read my encouragement to unleash the beast.
 I’m confident if you think about it and start permitting yourself, you will devise your version of what letting go, and going for it means to you.

 Want to know a secret?
 When you are rich and famous, you can do much more good than if you are broke and unnoticed.
-Last year, I interviewed the marine conservationist artist, Wyland.
-He was promoting his Don’t Be a Starving Artist book.
-He gives the digital version away free on this link.
+I interviewed the marine conservationist artist, Wyland.
+It was about his book, Don’t Be a Starving Artist.
+He offers useful insights and motivation from his 30 years as an artist who has enjoyed success and fame at the highest levels.

 Wyland Chose Not to Wait to Get Rich and Well Known